javfg/blog/README.md

 * Auto image resizing and WebP conversion
 * A cool [RSS feed](https://blog.meneillos.com/atom.xml) using XSL styles!

+It does, however, have a very straightforward way to author and publish new posts.
+Just run `make author` and `make publish` respectively.
+These commands require some setup.
+I will write a blog post about it _soon_. ;)

 Head to [TODO.md](TODO.md) for a list of things I plan to add eventually.

 Feel free to use this as inspiration to create your own blog (or just copy it